jeroen365/EvilHangman/doc/DesignDoc.md

 Frameworks:
 ================
-The only frameworks used will be the frameworks standard included in the Utility Application upon which the Hangman application is build.
+The frameworks used will be the frameworks standard included in the Utility Application upon which the Hangman application is build.
 These are the follwing: Foundation framework, CoreGraphics framework, UIKIT framework and XCTest framework.
-No additional APIs will be used.
+Saving user preferences will be done with the NSUserDefault API.